sta/websocket-sharp/README.md

         res.Add (cookie);
       }

-      return true; // If the Cookies are valid
+      return true; // If valid
     }
   });
 ```

+Also, if you would like to get each value of the Origin header and cookies, you should access each of the `WebSocketService.Context.Origin` and `WebSocketService.Context.CookieCollection` properties.

 ### Logging ###